neilmiddleton/neilmiddleton.github.io/source/articles/2013-04-24-running-heroku-applications-in-europe.md

 ---
 title: Running Heroku applications in Europe
-published: false
+published: true
 ---

 Up until today, when you have created a Heroku application it has always been run within the US-East region of the Amazon AWS infrastructure.
 This has caused a few problems for those in the EU, most importantly that every request has suffered from the latency you get from a transatlantic crossing.